sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

-# Delete or remove ports dynamically
+# Enhancements to add or del ports dynamically

 # Table of Contents